 Iron-on Vinyl Spider Webs

 Start by cutting out your iron-on using your Cricut.
 Make sure to mirror your image and place the iron-on vinyl with the shiny side down on the mat.
 (Read my post How to Use Cricut Iron On Vinyl).
 Then you’re going to weed it.
 Use your weeding tool to pull off all the negative space (anything that’s not spider web).
-I broke out my new Cricut Brightpad for this and it made the job a lot easier, especially weeding those tiny spider webs inside the “O”s in Hocus Pocus.
-If you want a video of the Brightpad in action, visit that video at the top of this post!
+I broke out my new Cricut Brightpad for this and it made the job easier, especially weeding those tiny spider webs inside the “O”s in Hocus Pocus.
+Learn more about weeding with the Brightpad.

 Once you have your vinyl weeded, you can adhere it to the black canvas banner.
-This was the first project where I was able to use my Cricut EasyPress instead of my iron and I am in LOVE.
-I know it’s not a cheap purchase, but if you do any significant crafting with iron-on vinyl, it’s a game changer.
-You can see it in action in that same video above.
-It’s basically a safer, easier heat press — or a big square evenly-heated iron.
-It adhered the glitter iron-on better than I could have imagined — I’m never going back to my iron!
+This was the first project where I was able to use my Cricut EasyPress instead of my iron and it totally sold me.
+You can read all about it in my Cricut EasyPress post.
+It’s basically a safer, easier heat press, or a big square evenly-heated iron.
+It adhered the glitter iron-on better than I could have imagined—I’m never going back to my iron!

 Felt Hocus Pocus Letters

 Once you have your iron-on finished, go ahead and cut your felt.
 I used my Cricut Maker and its amazing rotary blade to do this.
-You technically can cut felt on the Cricut Explore, but I was never really impressed with the results.
-The Cricut Maker, on the other hand, cuts felt like butter.
-Just upload the file and hit Make It!
-The Cricut Maker does the rest.
+You technically can cut felt on the Cricut Explore, too—check that out in my How to Cut Felt on a Cricut post.
+That being said, the Cricut Maker cuts felt like butter.
+It’s definitely my go-to process.

 Then just use a little spray glue to adhere the letters to the pennants.
 You can then either sew the pennants together (chain-stitch style, like this Felt Candy Corn Garland) or you can sew or glue it to some black ribbon for a more solid look.
 I went with the latter, but either would work!